Menu

 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

-However, in an office setting, workspace design can significantly impact small business productivity more than almost any other choice or strategy.
-Whether you have dozens of employees or work from home alone, setting up an efficient workspace is one of the best things you can do to improve your performance and care for your mental well-being.
+Do you have dozens of employees or simply work from home?
+Either way, setting up an efficient workspace is one of the best things you can do to improve your performance and care for your mental well-being.

 Creating a more efficient, productive and innovative office requires attention to several aspects of setup and design: